Apparently we have a pandemic on our hands and this pandemic needs a solution.

 The first person I would like to mention is Dr. Roger Seheult, MD, who runs the YouTube channel MedCram – Medical Lectures Explained CLEARLY.
 Although I have not watched all of his videos, the ones I have watched had a significant impact on my research and findings.
 I had been preaching the importance of zinc testing and zinc supplementation to friends and family long before this coronavirus took hold.
 It was one of my primary recommendations before I even had a chance to study it further in relation to the coronavirus, and because of that was sent Dr. Seheult’s video on the chloroquine and zinc treatment combo, which he made well before it got more mainstream attention.

 The second person I would like to give a mention to is the YouTuber, Prince Ea.
-I have been a longtime fan of his channel due to videos he has done like these addressing the environment, school system and also did a motivational take on the COVID-19 pandemic called Before You Catch the Virus.
+I have been a longtime fan of his channel due to videos he has done, like those addressing the environment, school system and also did a motivational take on the COVID-19 pandemic called Before You Catch the Virus.

 Finally, I would like to mention Dr. Andrew Saul, Ph.D. with DoctorYourself.com and editor-in-chief of orthomolecular.org.
 Dr. Saul has long been a proponent of vitamin C use and was shouting it from the rooftops when COVID-19 first started making headlines.
 This caused his content to be suppressed from all social media platforms and a lot of his videos to be removed from YouTube.
 I found tremendous value in his work and websites when doing my research, so I wanted to make sure I give him and the resources he provides proper credit.